Zylann/godot_voxel/doc/source/quick_start.md

 Is Voxel tools for you?
 --------------------------

 It's easy to think a project needs voxels, but they are less needed than it sounds.
-Here are some reasons why you could think you need voxels, and why you might not need them:
+Also, just because there is a 3D grid somewhere in a game doesn't necessarily mean this module is appropriate.
+Here are some reasons why you might not need it:

 - "I need a procedurally generated world": if you don't need overhangs you can go with a heightmap approach.
 Heightmaps are faster and easier to work with.